poached turkey breast

 - ¼ cup (35g) plain (all-purpose) flour

-- Add the chicken stock, lemon thyme, lemon zest and peppercorns and bring to a simmer.
-Reduce the heat to low and cook, covered, for 30 minutes or until cooked through.
-Remove the turkey from the poaching liquid, cover with aluminium foil and set aside to keep warm.
-Strain the turkey stock into a jug, discarding the solids.
+- Remove the turkey from the poaching liquid, cover with aluminium foil and set aside to keep warm.
+Strain the poaching liquid into a heatproof jug, discarding the solids.

 - Melt the extra butter in a large saucepan over high heat until bubbling.
 Add the flour and cook, stirring, for 2–3 minutes or until golden.
-Slowly pour in the turkey stock, stirring until smooth.
-Cook, stirring continuously, for a further 2 minutes or until thickened.
-Slice the turkey and serve with the gravy.
-Serves 6–8.
+Gradually pour in the poaching liquid, stirring until smooth.
+Cook, stirring continuously, for a further 2 minutes or until the gravy has thickened.

 I have made this recipe a few times now, it is so, so easy, and always a huge hit on the Christmas table.
 The gravy is the best ever and the whole family love it.
 I have also made this recipe using chicken breasts - one of my guests was a chef and he asked for this recipe.
 Thanks DH team, a fantastic hit in my home!